Welcome to St. Mary's, Tamerton Foliot, Plymouth, in the County of Devon and the Diocese of Exeter.

 If you are looking for a form of prayer to use at home, you may choose the Church of England Daily Prayer App or access it via the Church of England website.
 We also have various links and resources for worship and prayer at home.

 We all need to think creatively and imaginatively about sustaining the life of prayer in our communities during this crisis.
 Each day at 11am, there will be a short video reflection entitled ‘Pause and Pray’ posted on social media and the website.
 Over the coming weeks, we will also be posting acts of worship for Sundays, the Maundy Thursday Chrism Eucharist, Good Friday and Easter Day.
 You will be able to view them from 10am on our YouTube, Facebook, Instagram and Twitter Channels and they will be uploaded to the Diocese of Exeter website at www.exeter.anglican.org

 You might like to have a look at worship from St Matthias on North Hill, Plymouth, who are live streaming their worship at 10am each Sunday and you can follow this live at www.stmplymouth.org.uk or at any other time on YouTube by searching for St Matts Plymouth

 CHURCH HALL REFURBISHMENT

-The Church Hall kitchen has been undergoing a major facelift and we hope to be able to have it ready in time for when we are allowed to reopen the Hall for bookings.
+The Church Hall kitchen is now finished and looks amazing.
+The main hall has now been repainted and is ready for groups to start returning to their usual activities as we reopen the Hall for bookings.
 Any donations would be most welcome towards the approximate £12,000 cost of the venture.
 Here are some pictures of the kitchen.